2026 Caminos

 Fabulous food: all your meals are included so you don’t need to plan, shop, cook or do dishes.
 Weather permitting, Fresco’s famous gourmet picnics showcase local flavors and give you a wonderful midday break

-Driver, support vehicle and all luggage transfers so you don’t need to carry a heavy pack and can ride the “magic carpet” if you need to rest
+Driver who will refill your water bottle and offer snacks during your walks, support vehicle and all luggage transfers so you don’t need to carry a heavy pack and can ride the “magic carpet” if you need to rest

 What you’re responsible for: